Jack-Works/Jack-Works.github.io/bayesian-conspiracy/experiments/2019/sept-web-ext-with-esm.md

 To use ESModule in WebExtension with Firefox🦊, please wait for Firefox to fix [the bug][firefox content script import].

+> Update on 05/19/2020: I'm tired of waiting for Mozilla to fix this, and I decided to compile the code into SystemJS.
+SystemJS is fully compatible with ES Modules (after transform) that supports live binding, `import.meta` and dynamic import.
+I write a custom SystemJS runtime for Web Extension: [@magic-works/webextension-systemjs](https://www.npmjs.com/package/@magic-works/webextension-systemjs)

 ### About node_modules

-To use npm packages, notice that `@pika/web` is not strong enough as the webpack to handle so many cases, it may fail to build your dependencies.
+To use npm packages, notice that `snowpack` is not strong enough as the webpack to handle so many cases, it may fail to build your dependencies.

+> Update on 05/19/2020: Since `snowpack` is not able to pack all dependencies in our project, I'm going to pack it by webpack and distribute them by UMD.
+I wrote [a custom typescript transformer](https://www.npmjs.com/package/@magic-works/ttypescript-browser-like-import-transformer) for converting `import`s into a UMD access.
+[Here is a template project](https://github.com/Jack-Works/ttsc-browser-import-template) to use it with webpack.

 ## Background